NatalieP-J/rcapogee-plots/README.md

 >>>: rcsample.findResiduals()
 ```

-Once we've computed the residuals, we can run EMPCA on the sample.
+Once we've computed the residuals, we can run EMPCA with 20 principal components on the sample.
 This step may take up to half an hour.

 ```python
 >>>: rcsample.pixelEMPCA(nvecs=20,savename='test.pkl)